resoluteworks/alkemy/README.md

 Alternatively, similar extensions are available for `WebDriver` and `WebElement`, including helper methods like `fillForm`, `typeIn` and assertions like `shouldBeVisible`, `shoulHaveClass`, etc.

-Lastly, Alkemy provides a basic framework for Page Object Model approaches.
+Alkemy also provides a very basic framework for Page Object Model approaches.
 This includes all the extensions and assertions available for `WebDriver`.

+Lastly, as expected, any of the Kotest assertions can be used natively in combination with any of the Alkemy/Selenium objects.

 ```kotlin
 class MyTest(val context: AlkemyContext) : StringSpec({